AaronRutley/minimal-admin/readme.txt

 * Hides the dashboard and directs admin's or editor users to the edit pages screen
 * Hides non essential menu items & separators
 * Hides the WordPress admin bar (only front end)
-* Site link in the admin bar now opens in new window
+* Site link in the admin bar opens in new window
+* Local Development - admin bar colour change
+* Local Development - project quicklinks

 = Options to: =
 * Hide Posts from the WordPress menu